About our courses

-Our XGSET self-employment training course is endorsed, both for our direct- and distance-learning training formats, by the national awards body National Open College Network (NOCN) via its One Awards Quality Mark.
+Our XGSET self-employment training course is endorsed, both for direct- and distance-learning training in-gate formats, by the national awards body National Open College Network (NOCN) via its One Awards Quality Mark.

 What we target

-Our course contextually targets frailty and self-esteem in order to counter susceptibility to stressor events that create incidents of disproportionate impact.
+Our courses contextually target frailty and self-esteem in order to counter susceptibility to stressor events that create incidents of disproportionate impact.

 We help participants to grow realistic business and self-employment aspirations and provide participants with insights into themselves and business that will serve them long into the future.

 We help participants to deal with this job market reality – assisting them to side-step prejudice and scepticism concerning their age, backgrounds or experience: helping them to start to achieve economic independence where chasing traditional employment channels only creates frustrations or low self-esteem.

 Guy owns ExGate Ltd and is also the Course Leader for both our XGSET and BASE courses.

 He is a science graduate of Durham University, a qualified Certified Fraud Examiner and a Fellow of the Royal Geographical Society.

 After 10 years in the Royal Navy, serving mostly in submarines, in 1986 he moved into industry and later into the consultancy world, focusing for the past 25 years upon regulated market compliance, in parallel establishing and growing a range of analysis and training offerings to help companies operate with probity and competence under the purview of ever more demanding international regulations.